jup-ag/space-station/guides/4-dca/1-how-to-dca.md

 ![DCA5](../img/dca/dca5.jpg)

-1. **Trades Tab** is where all the transaction/ trade for the DCA order house in.
+1. **Trades Tab** is where all the transactions/ trades for your DCA orders are housed.
-2. **Trade Summary** shows each iteration/ cycle amount and the filled amount with respective date and transaction id.
+2. **Trade Summary** shows each iteration/ cycle amount and the filled amount respective to the date and transaction id.